kyma-project/kyma/common/README.md

 ## Naming conventions

-If the common package is a kubernetes client for a custom resource please add a `-client` suffix to the folder name.
+If the common package is a Kubernetes client for a custom resource, add a `-client` suffix to the folder name.

 ## Testing